jlmess77/mate-ports/README.md

 Get mate-ports and install MATE
 -------------------------------
 You will need to make sure you have latest ports tree before you grab MATE.
 I am not going to give you a baby step of how to update FreeBSD ports tree or install other apps if your command line doesn't work.
 The FreeBSD Handbook (http://www.freebsd.org/) is a place where you need to visit and read.
 Anyway, let's get start to grab matemerge.sh script that will allow merge the mate-ports into your /usr/ports.
+You will need to install the `devel/git` as matemerge.sh depends on it to fetch mate-ports from GitHub.

 	# fetch http://people.freebsd.org/~mezz/script/matemerge.sh